NESI ATTENDEE GUIDE - 2025

 Saturday Night

-This is the centerpiece of the weekend.
-It includes the concert and the contra dance.
-After dinner, we will have a processional march to our evening concert, with massed squeezers playing a tune together.
-Please join in, even if you haven't learned the tune.
+This for many people, the high point of the event.
+It includes the concert and the dance, followed by jamming and singing until quite late.
+After dinner, we will have a processional march to our evening concert in the auditorium, with everyone playing a tune together.
+Please join in, even if you haven’t learned the tune.
+All instruments are welcome.
 The processional tune/march is a Scandinavian walking tune, the Äppelbo Gånglåt.
-Gånglåts were traditionally played in Scandinavia for people walking a distance to a barn dance.
+Gånglåts were traditionally played in Scandinavia by people walking a distance to a barn dance.

 Äppelbo Gånglåt: In PDF format In ABC format MP3 sound file, to learn by ear

-On Saturday morning, in the registration room, there will be a sign-up sheet to participate in the concert.
+On Saturday morning, in the registration room, there will be sign-up sheets for the concert.
 We encourage folks of all skill levels to sign up.
-You don't need to be an expert or a professional.
-You just need to be willing to share what you do with the friendliest and most supportive audience you're likely ever to find.
+You don’t need to be an expert or a professional.
+You just need to be willing to share what you do with the friendliest and most supportive audience you’re likely ever to find.
 Because of the large number of people who usually participate, performers are limited to one appearance, doing ONE song or one SHORT set of tunes.
-And you don't need to play a free-reed instrument to perform – we've had fiddles, clogging, a hurdy-gurdy, bagpipes, and unaccompanied singers, among others.
-All performances should be no more than about 4 minutes long, including any introductory remarks.
-Please time it before you go on stage.
+You don’t need to play a free-reed instrument to perform – we’ve had fiddles, clogging, a hurdy-gurdy, bagpipes, and unaccompanied singers, among others.
+All performances should be no more than 4 minutes long, including any introductory remarks.
+Please time it before you go onstage.

-Important: When the sign-up sheet is full, there is no more room for performers.
-The concert will end at 9:30pm whether everyone who signed up has performed or not.
-We put first-time Squeeze-In performers on stage ahead of others to make sure they get a chance to share their party piece.
+Important: When the sign-up sheets run out, there is no more room for performers.
+The concert will end at 9:30 pm whether everyone who signed up has performed or not.
+We put first-time Squeeze-In performers onstage ahead of others to make sure they get a chance to share their party piece.

 Private Sales and the Shop